DevOps UAT / Security Scanner /

 5. Repeat for every single file

-Building the "Brain-Off" Scanner
+Building the Unified Scanner

 The concept was simple: One command structure for everything.